-- Community Schools Model and wrap around services - Reduced class sizes

-- Equitable school climate focus and culturally responsive classroom environments - Equitable and Impactful funding formula - A focus on enrichment - Renewed focus from local political leadership - Behavioral and emotional support - Expanded Pre-K opportunities, including full-day preschool for all 4 year olds - Programming to address the digital divide - Continuation in developing and supporting Culturally Responsive Positive School Climate
+- Community Schools Model and wrap-around services; - Reduced class sizes; - Equitable school climate focus and culturally responsive classroom environments; - Equitable and impactful funding formula; - Focus on enrichment; - Renewed focus from local political leadership; - Behavioral and emotional support; - Expanded Pre-K opportunities, including full-day preschool for all four-year-olds; - Programming to address the digital divide; and - Continuation in developing and supporting Culturally Responsive Positive School Climate.

-Students have the right to remain in their existing program through completion of that program.
-The default will be that the student stays in their current program, but choice options will also be available to those students.
+Students have the right to remain in their existing programs through the completion of those programs.
+The default will be that the students stay in their current programs, but choice options will also be available to those students.
 The choices must be made clear to the students affected by redistricting.
-An increase in the number of Red Clay students may impact the demand for choice in Red Clay.
-The Red Clay framework for planning includes detailed information on the impact of choice on the district.
+An increase in the number of Red Clay Consolidated School District students may impact the demand for choice in the district.
+The Red Clay Consolidated School District framework for planning includes detailed information on the impact of choice on the district.

-Christina and Red Clay Consolidated School Districts have identified several action items and which party is responsible to complete.
-More details can be found in the Christina Framework for Planning and the Red Clay Interim Framework for Planning in appendices B and C.
+Christina and Red Clay Consolidated School Districts have identified several action items and which district is responsible for completion.
+More details can be found in the Christina Framework for Planning and the Red Clay Interim Framework for Planning in Appendices B and C.

-The Items that are the responsibility of the Commission:
+The items that are the responsibility of the Commission:

-Evaluate pre-k opportunities in all schools and create a plan for consideration of consolidation
+Evaluate Pre-K opportunities in all schools and create a plan for consideration of consolidation.

-The items that are the collaborative responsibility of Christina and Red Clay:
+The items that are the collaborative responsibility of Christina and Red Clay Consolidated School Districts:

-- Maintain agreements in place with community partners and utilize community partners to ease transitions for students and families, - Coordinate with IEP reviews and processes for students receiving special education services, - Review long-term lease agreements and use of facility agreements in Christina schools in coordination with building plans to be proposed by Red Clay, - Consider the options for Sarah Pyle Academy, Delaware Autism Program, and Therapeutic classrooms and specialized support, and - Develop a choice model for students who do not choose to stay in their current program.
+Maintain agreements in place with community partners and utilize community partners to ease transitions for students and families;

+- Coordinate with IEP reviews and processes for students receiving special education services: - Review long-term lease agreements and use of facility agreements in Christina School District schools in coordination with building plans to be proposed by Red Clay Consolidated School District; - Consider the options for Sarah Pyle Academy, Delaware Autism Program, and Therapeutic classrooms and specialized support; and - Develop a choice model for students who do not choose to stay in their current programs.